 Oh boy, do I have a thing or two to say about these cards.
 So here we go.

 I purchased sample #1 because I wanted to be able to have at least one UHS-II card in my results.
+(At that point in time, I hadn’t made the decision to test at least three of each model of card.)
 UHS-II cards tend to be pretty expensive (comparatively speaking), which is why I initially only ordered one.
 It came in retail packaging, complete with a Lexar LRWM05U-7000 UHS-II card reader, and I initially planned to test it with this card reader — but fate (or Lexar?) apparently had other ideas.
-It almost immediately had issues, unable to make it through even its authenticity or performance tests.
-After a few tries, I was able to get it to complete both tests — but I found that it was much more stable when I switched it over to another reader, so I gave up on the Lexar LRWM05U-7000 and put it into a JJS CR-UTC4AC instead.
+It almost immediately had issues and was unable to make it through even its authenticity or performance tests.
+After a few tries, I was able to get it to complete both tests — but I found that it was much more stable when I switched it over to another reader, so I gave up on the Lexar reader and put it into a JJC CR-UTC4AC instead.

 [Sat Nov 11 02:19:40 2023] 00000009e2a70200: 3e 78 78 ef e5 e9 fe cc 42 60 17 ae b7 6a 4f a6